connectall/connectall-sonar-webhook-adapter-/Readme.md

 ConnectALL Sonar Adapter is developed as an extension to the Universal adapter capability of ConnectALL.
 This adapter specifications will let the user use Sonar with Webhooks to read and write the data in to Sonar.

-Please refere https://wiki.connectall.com/ca/latest/user-guide/adapters/custom-application-adapter for more information
+Please refer to https://wiki.connectall.com/ca/latest/adapters/universal-adapter for more information

 # Usecase